Top 10 tips to prepare for your online teaching job interview

 Showing you're ready and respectful of the interviewer's time will be in your favor.
 Let's not forget too that the job is for a teaching role.
 You're setting the tone of your teaching standards by arriving on time and slightly ahead of schedule.
 And teachers always show up before their students and start their (online) classes promptly.
 Being late or missing scheduled online classes can result in losing your position.

-With online teaching, you can teach people anywhere in the world.
-And that means your interview could happen with someone in a different country and time zone.
+With online teaching, you have the opportunity to teach students from all across the world.
+And that means your interview, too, could be with someone in a different country and time zone.

-Make sure you've got the correct time scheduled, even if that means you must be ready for a 4 am interview.
+Make sure you verify time zone with the recruiter in advance and have the correct time scheduled, even if that means you must be ready for a 4am interview.
 Use the time and date website to convert time zones.

 If you want an online job and the flexibility to work from home, you'll need to be flexible too.
 And that means being willing and able to adjust to international time clocks when necessary.

-Finally, check your profile pictures in Zoom or Microsoft Teams to ensure they're appropriate.
+Finally, check your profile pictures on Zoom or Microsoft Teams to ensure they're appropriate.

-Fully charge your laptop, and have your internet Plan-B at the ready should you unexpectedly have a power cut or internet access issue during your interview.
+Ensure your laptop is powered up, and have your internet plan B at the ready should you unexpectedly have a power cut or internet access issue during your interview.

 - Ensure you have 20 Mbps upload and download speeds